 The two story section was added outside the north wall and the buildings along the three sides of the courtyard were built between the 17th and 18th Century.
 The southern section has a portico and a loggia consisting of arches supported by rectangular shaped brick pillars.
 On the ground floor there is a 17th Century fresco depicting an exchange of gifts between a friar and a number of individuals in oriental robes; the remains of a Crucifixion can be seen in the loggia.
 18th Century frescoes can be found along the staircase leading to the upper floors (Our Lady of Mercy, St. Fidelis of Sigmaringen), on the first floor (Ecce homo, St. Anthony of Padua) and on the courtyard entrance hall (Annunciation).

 With the Napoleonic suppressions, the friars abandoned the convent in 1797 and the complex became private property, it was eventually converted into apartments.
 It was purchased by the Iseo Town Council in the 1960s and restored.
-Today it partly maintains its residential function but is also the seat of the town library, some cultural associations and, in the former church of San Marco (St. Mark), the civic hall.
+Today it partly maintains its residential function but is also the seat of the town library, the War Museum, some cultural associations and, in the former church of San Marco (St. Mark), the civic hall.